Mental Health After TBI or Concussion: Recovery Is Possible

 “I can’t control my temper.
 One wrong word and I just lose it.”

 “I don’t have any hope for the future.
 I feel like I’ll never be myself again.”

 “One time I dropped a dish and it shattered.
 I stared at it but I couldn’t bring myself to do anything, so I went back to bed and cried.”

 It’s heartbreaking.
 Many patients feel guilty for the way they act and feel.
 They don’t understand why they’re thinking and saying the things they do.
 Many of them, like attorney Anthony Loubet, were never warned by their doctors that their mental health could change drastically after their brain injury.

 Note: Over 80% of our patients have experienced emotional symptoms after a concussion.
-Many of those symptoms resolve shortly after treatment at our clinic (although serious mental health issues such as depression and anxiety can take additional therapy to resolve).
-If you’d like to learn more about how we can help you, book a free consultation.
+Many of those symptoms resolve shortly after treatment at our clinic (although some mental health disorders such as depression and anxiety can take additional therapy to resolve).
+On average, our patients report an over 50% improvement in emotional symptoms after just one week of treatment.
+If you’d like to learn more about how we can help you, book a consultation.

 What Causes Mental Illness After Traumatic Brain Injury?

 Traumatic brain injury can cause temporary or long-lasting mental illness or emotional symptoms.
 Often, these symptoms result from a combination of post-injury dysfunction in the way the brain communicates, post-injury stress on the autonomic nervous system, and the brain’s natural reaction to physical and emotional trauma.

 Mental illnesses are conditions that affect a person’s thinking, feeling, mood or behavior, such as depression, anxiety, bipolar disorder, or schizophrenia.
 Such conditions may be occasional or long-lasting (chronic) and affect someone’s ability to relate to others and function each day.
 (Centers for Disease Control and Prevention at CDC.gov)